 Keep in mind the reason for the season, after all.
 When you feel yourselves getting tense or stressed, Cohan says, “Couples benefit from expressing gratitude to each other for all the big and little things in life, and doing this during an engagement and early on in a new marriage is particularly helpful.”
 Remember that love, kindness, and gratitude are the driving force behind the holidays.

 And don't forget about self-care.
 During the hustle and bustle of the holiday season, it’s important to take time for yourselves as a couple, too.
 While it’s easy to get lost in holiday plans and family gatherings, be sure to prioritize time dedicated to enjoying the new family you are creating together.
 Cohan suggests this may involve going on a day trip somewhere new, going into nature, or taking a yoga class together.

 The Bottom Line

-It all boils down to compromise, communication and honesty.
-“Handling the holidays gently, firmly, kindly and fairly for each other and in relationship to each person’s family of origin goes a long way,” says Cohan.
+It all boils down to compromise, communication, and honesty.
+“Handling the holidays gently, firmly, kindly and fairly for each other and in relation to each person’s family of origin goes a long way,” says Cohan.

 It’s all part of the beautiful growing process that is being a couple in love.
 So, do your best to embrace this holiday season with an open mind and heart.